Passion Twists Guide For Beginners: Step-by-Step Tutorial, and Hairstyles Ideas

 Before going to sleep, wrap your hair in a silk scarf or wear a satin bonnet.
 This will prevent your twists from losing moisture and shape as you toss and turn throughout the night.

 If the roots of your natural hair start to come out of place, you can touch them up by applying hair gel, wax, or curling butter to make them appear neat again.

 5. Minimize Styling

-Manipulating your passion twists into different hairstyles (buns, updos, ponytails, pigtails, etc) every other week will not only cause it to wear out quickly but may also cause your natural hair to experience breakage.
-So, limit your styling to two times a week.
+Manipulating your passion twists into different hairstyles, such as buns, updos, ponytails, and pigtails, every other week can cause them to wear out quickly and may also result in breakage of your natural hair.
+So, limit your styling to twice a week.

-Here are some fun and exciting hairstyles to try out with your passion twists:
+Here are six fun and exciting hairstyles to try out with your passion twists: